electricimp/imp-central-impt/README.md

 Usage: impt product create --name <product_name> [--descr <product_description>] [--output <mode>] [--help]

 Creates a new Product.
-Fails if Product with the specified Name already exists.
+Fails if a Product with the specified name already exists.

 Options:
-  --help, -h    Displays description of the command.
-Ignores any other options.
+  --help, -h    Displays a description of the command.
+Ignores any other
-                                                                       [boolean]
+                options.                                               [boolean]
-  --name, -n    Name of the Product.
-Must be unique among all Products owned by
+  --name, -n    The Product's name.
+Must be unique among all of the current
-                the logged-in account.                       [string] [required] --descr, -s   Description of the Product.                             [string] --output, -z  Adjusts the command's output.
+                account's Products                           [string] [required] --descr, -s   An optional description of the Product.                 [string] --output, -z  Adjusts the command's output.
                                   [string] [choices: "minimal", "json", "debug"]
 ```